ray-project/ray/doc/source/serve/core-apis.rst

 =====================

-Ray Serve supports serving deployments with different (possibly conflicting) python dependencies.
+Ray Serve supports serving deployments with different (possibly conflicting) Python dependencies.
 For example, you can simultaneously serve one deployment that uses legacy Tensorflow 1 and another that uses Tensorflow 2.

 Currently this is supported on Mac OS and Linux using `conda <https://docs.conda.io/en/latest/>`_